 - If the site was reclaimed prior to June 1, 2007, and was seeded with grasses: A minimum of 80% compatible vegetation cover based on the seed mix and the plants are healthy.
-There are no additional requirements for woody vegetation. - If the site was reclaimed prior to June 1, 2007 and was not seeded with grasses: A minimum of 25% canopy cover of herbaceous species and the plants are healthy, in addition to cover requirements for woody vegetation. - If the site was reclaimed after June 1, 2007: A minimum of 25% canopy cover of herbaceous species and the plants are healthy, in addition to cover requirements for woody vegetation.
+There are no additional requirements for woody vegetation. - If the site was reclaimed prior to June 1, 2007, and was not seeded with grasses: A minimum of 25% canopy cover of herbaceous species and the plants are healthy, in addition to cover requirements for woody vegetation. - If the site was reclaimed after June 1, 2007: A minimum of 25% canopy cover of herbaceous species and the plants are healthy, in addition to cover requirements for woody vegetation.

-If desirable herbaceous species cover does not meet the Forested Land Criteria, a variance for desirable herbaceous species cover could be obtained if the sparse desirable herbaceous vegetation cover is not limiting forest ecosystem function or equivalent land capability of the site as a whole (as discussed in Section 3) and if the following four requirements are met:
+If desirable herbaceous species cover does not meet the Forested Land Criteria, a variance for desirable herbaceous species cover could be obtained if the site has the following characteristics:

-- The sites pass the Forested Land Criteria for erosion - The site passes the Forested Land Criteria for woody vegetation cover and/or density: - o If a Natural Recovery Site (regardless of reclamation date): a minimum 25% canopy cover of woody species or a minimum stem count of 5/10 m2 plot (i.e., 5,000 stems/ha), and the plants are healthy. - o If a Planted Site (regardless of reclamation date): a minimum 25% canopy cover of woody species or a minimum stem count of 2/10 m2 plot (i.e., 2,000 stems/ha), and the plants are healthy. - Non-native or undesirable herbaceous species cover is less than half of the desirable herbaceous species cover. - One or more of the following is true: - o The combined percent cover of desirable herbaceous species and woody species is >25%. - o The combined percent cover of desirable herbaceous species, mosses and lichens is >25%. - Percent cover of herbaceous species at representative off-site control points is <25% (i.e., low desirable herbaceous cover is comparable to control locations)1, for example, in low productivity a or b ecosites in the Central Mixedwood Natural Subregion (Beckingham and Archibald, 1996). - o The site was reclaimed after June 1, 2007, but interim reclamation including revegetation with a seed mix occurred prior to June 1, 2007.
+1. The sites pass the Forested Land Criteria for erosion.

+- 2. The site passes the Forested Land Criteria for woody vegetation cover and/or density: - If a Natural Recovery Site (regardless of reclamation date): a minimum 25% canopy cover of woody species or a minimum stem count of 5/10 m2 plot (i.e., 5,000 stems/ha), and the plants are healthy. - If a Planted Site (regardless of reclamation date): a minimum 25% canopy cover of woody species or a minimum stem count of 2/10 m2 plot (i.e., 2,000 stems/ha), and the plants are healthy. - 3.
+Non-native or undesirable herbaceous species cover is less than half of the desirable herbaceous species cover. - 4.
+One or more of the following is true: - The combined percent cover of desirable herbaceous species and woody species is >25%. - The combined percent cover of desirable herbaceous species, mosses and lichens is >25%. - Percent cover of herbaceous species at representative off-site control points is <25% (i.e., low desirable herbaceous cover is comparable to control locations)1, for example, in low productivity a or b ecosites in the Central Mixedwood Natural Subregion (Beckingham and Archibald, 1996). - The site was reclaimed after June 1, 2007, but interim reclamation including revegetation with a seed mix occurred prior to June 1, 2007.
 In this case, the pre-2007 criteria for seeded species, requiring 80% cover of compatible vegetation based on the seed mix, can be applied to the portion(s) of the site that were seeded prior to June 1, 2007; post-2007 criteria would still apply for the remainder of the site.